developed by Ian and Michelle while working at YMCA W-S-M for sessions in a womens prison focused on self image.

 often you can split this exercise over 2 or more sessions depending on the group.

-On the inside this is where you decorate how you see yourself or how you want others to see you (these are not the same so think about your Aims & Objectives) Like the outside choose images & words that reflect this the mask represents internal feelings and thoughts as well as how you are seen and understood. explore with the young people what feelings and thoughts they have.
+On the inside this is where you decorate how you see yourself or how you want others to see you, the self image (these are not the same so think about your Aims & Objectives) Like the outside choose images & words that reflect this the mask represents internal feelings and thoughts as well as how you are seen and understood. explore with the young people what feelings and thoughts they have about their own self image.

 I’m not a big fan of caution warnings but please take whatever actions and cautions you need to take. do not do lead this session this as a lone worker.